Patron Bill Oddie shares a joke with BFA Founder Bo Beolens at the British Bird Fair 2014 ©Ashley Beolens

 Birding For All is a relatively young organisation seeking to improve access for people with disabilities to reserves, facilities and services for birding.
 We have members across the world but the majority live in the UK.
 There is a separate chapter in the USA.

-When set up in 2000 it was known as the disabled birders association but changed its name to Birding For All in 2010 in order to be more inclusive, after all there is no improvement to facilities, services or equipment designed to improve access for disabled people that makes them worse for anyone else, indeed, improvements for disabled people may well improve things for all sorts of people, young and old, of both genders and all abilities.
+When set up in 2000 it was known as the ‘disabled birders association’, but changed its name to Birding For All in 2010 in order to be more inclusive; After all there is no improvement to facilities, services or equipment designed to improve access for disabled people that makes them worse for anyone else.
+Indeed, improvements for disabled people may well improve things for all sorts of people; young, old, all gender, and all abilities.